cardboard-iguana/cardboard-iguana.com/log/2022-01-09-tryhackme-web-fundamentals.md

 ### Views

+The `
-The `\n` button in the Repeater Request and Response views toggles non-printable characters (not just line endings).
+` button in the Repeater Request and Response views toggles non-printable characters (not just line endings).

 ### SQLi with Repeater